Observational constraints on viable f(R) parametrizations with geometrical and dynamical probes: Observational constraints

 \subsection{The overall Likelihood analysis}

-In order to constrain the cosmological parameters and the growth index of the $f(R)$ models one needs to perform a joint likelihood analysis, involving the cosmic expansion data such as SNIa and BAO, CMB shift parameter together with the growth data.
-Up to now, due to the large errors of the growth data with respect to the cosmic expansion data, various authors preferred to constrain first $\Omega_{m0}$ using SNIa/BAO/CMB and then to use the growth data alone.
+In order to constrain the cosmological parameters and the growth index of the $f(R)$ models one needs to perform a joint likelihood analysis, involving the cosmic expansion data such as SnIa and BAO, CMB shift parameter together with the growth data.
+Up to now, due to the large errors of the growth data with respect to the cosmic expansion data, various authors preferred to constrain first $\Omega_{m0}$ using SnIa/BAO/CMB and then to use the growth data alone.
 Of course, armed with the recent high quality growth data it would be worthwhile to simultaneously constrain $(\Omega_{m0},b,\gamma)$.
-In particular, we use the {\em Union 2.1} set of 580 SNIa of Suzuki et al. \cite{Suzuki:2011hu} \footnote{The SnIa data can be found in http://supernova.lbl.gov/Union/ and in \cite{Suzuki:2011hu}}, and the observed BAOs.
+In particular, we use the {\em Union 2.1} set of 580 SnIa of Suzuki et al. \cite{Suzuki:2011hu} \footnote{The SnIa data can be found in http://supernova.lbl.gov/Union/ and in \cite{Suzuki:2011hu}}, and the observed BAOs.
+For simplicity, but without loss of generality, we only considered the case where the covariance matrix of the SnIa data is diagonal.
 The BAO data are given in terms of the parameter $d_z(z)=\frac{l_{BAO}(z_{drag})}{D_V(z)}$, where $l_{BAO}(z_{drag})$ is the BAO scale at the drag redshift, assumed known from CMB measurements, and \cite{Perc10} \be D_V(z)=\left[(1+z)^2 D_A(z)^2 \frac{c\,z}{H(z)}\right]^{1/3} \ee is the usual volume distance.

 In this analysis we use the 6dF, the SDSS and WiggleZ BAO data shown in Table \ref{table2}.
 The WiggleZ collaboration \cite{Blake:2011en} has measured the baryon acoustic scale at three different redshifts, complementing previous data at lower redshift obtained by SDSS and 6DFGS \cite{Perc10}.